Introduction

 Advantages

-- High Reliability: Increases success rate to 99
+- High Reliability: Increases success rate to 99% for transient failures.

 - Low Cost: No additional infrastructure needed.